 BACKGROUND

 The potential direct, indirect and cumulative impacts on the human, coastal and marine environments must be evaluated in order for BOEM to make environmentally sound decisions about managing energy activities and developing mitigation measures to avoid or minimize impacts.
-The BOEM Environmental Studies Program provides funding for numerous studies to provide up-to-date information necessary for agency analysts to adequately address potential impacts in environmental impact statements and environmental assessments under National Envrionmental Policy Act.
+The BOEM Environmental Studies Program provides funding for numerous studies to provide up-to-date information necessary for agency analysts to adequately address potential impacts in environmental impact statements and environmental assessments under National Environmental Policy Act.
 The State of California is actively engaged with BOEM in planning of siting of offshore energy projects within Outer Continental Shelf (OCS) regions.
-These projects will need to interact with the seafloor over many kilometers and thus BOEM has a critical need for seismic faults, seafloor mapping and site characterization data to then evaluate the structural integrity of proposed energy projects and also the environmental impacts to seafloor habitats.
+These projects will need to interact with the seafloor over many kilometers and thus BOEM has a critical need for identifying active seismic faults, seafloor mapping and site characterization data to then evaluate the structural integrity of proposed energy projects and also the environmental impacts to seafloor habitats.
 Geophysical and geological data acquisition and interpretation methods provide baseline maps of the physiography of the region needed to assess geology and habitat, and model processes.
 Previous high-resolution mapping has been conducted using these systems in other Pacific OCS areas however there is a lack of high-resolution sub-bottom and seafloor data in the south-central OCS offshore of California.
 Potential developers indicated interest in areas further offshore, due to higher wind resource potential, reduced visual impacts, and also to minimize fishing conflicts.

 The geographic scope of this research, is focused on the south-central portion of California at depths of 500 to 1100 meters, approximately 2000 km2, lying in Federal waters on the outer continental shelf offshore.
 The latitude and longitude boundaries of the area of highest interest are shown in Figure 1.
 The seabed in this area is likely composed areas of fault uplifted bedrock outcrop and mud on the shelf, with rocky outcrops on the shelf break and upper slope.
 Nearby data suggest the potential for hydrocarbon seep-related carbonates or tar.

 MBARI, USGS, and BOEM have already begun to collect data for this region.
 Our partnership highlights USGS’s ability to conduct regional site surveys using conventional multibeam echo sounders (MBES), and MBARI’s capacity to follow up with higher-resolution AUV and ROV technology.
 All three groups selected a location for a one day of MBES 20 m collection in November 2017.
 This enabled a follow up cruise planned by Charlie Paull in April 2018 to utilize an AUV for high-resolution subbottom imaging.
-USGS and BOEM are also planning to collect 20 m MBES data and high-resolution multichannel seismic (MCS) survey using a USGS sparker seismic source and multichannel streamer system for this entire region by October of 2018.
+USGS and BOEM are also planning to collect 20 m grid resolution MBES data and high-resolution multichannel seismic (MCS) survey using a USGS sparker seismic source and multichannel streamer system for this entire region by October of 2018.
 Guy Cochrane at USGS is the lead principle investigator for this cruise and supported by Maureen Walton focusing on the subbottom imaging collection.
 The BOEM contact is Lisa Gilbane.